Darko Dimitrov

-Darko Dimitrov (Дарко Димитров [ˈdarkɔ ˈdimitrɔf]; born January 21, 1973) is a Macedonian songwriter, record producer, arranger and record executive.
+Darko Dimitrov (Дарко Димитров [ˈdarkɔ ˈdimitrɔf]; born 21 January 1973) is a Macedonian songwriter, record producer, arranger and record executive.
 Highly acclaimed for revitalising the Yugoslav mainstream pop music scene, which also influenced the surrounding Balkan countries, he has received international recognition for working with many popular foreign artists.

 Biography

-Darko Dimitrov is born on January 21, 1973, in Skopje, SFR Yugoslavia (present-day North Macedonia), to prominent Macedonian singer and composer, Slave Dimitrov.
+Darko Dimitrov was born on 21 January 1973 in Skopje, SFR Yugoslavia (present-day North Macedonia), to prominent Macedonian singer and composer, Slave Dimitrov.
 His family has a rich musical history—his grandfather was the prominent opera and traditional music singer, Blagoja Petrov Karagjule.
 Darko Dimitrov graduated at the Academy of Music in Skopje and he works in his family recording studio called 'Studio Dimitrovi' along with his father and his brother Oliver, the latter being notable for producing the debut album of the ska-punk band, Superhiks.

 One of his first production hits was "Otvori go Pendžerčeto", performed by the rap group Nulta Pozitiv and featuring the popular folk singer, Mitre Mitrevski.